Astoria Center of Israel holds a community Seder on the second night of Pesach, as well as first day Pesach morning and Shabbat Pesach services.

 The celebration continues the following morning at our regular service time.

 Our joyous Simchat Torah celebration takes place in the evening.
-We take all the scrolls out of the ark, including small size scrolls and plush version so everyone can join in, and dance around the sanctuary.
-The final Hakafa takes place outside.
+We take all the scrolls out of the ark, including small size scrolls and plush version so everyone can join in, and dance around in celebration of Torah.
+The Simchat Torah evening service will be in person, outdoors (limited capacity - registration required).

-Simchat Torah services, during which we honor Chatan/Kalat Torah and Chatan/Kalat Beriesheet, take place the next morning.
+Simchat Torah services, during which we honor Chatan/Kalat Torah and Chatan/Kalat Bereisheet, take place the next morning, virtually.

 Each year, ACI invites the community of Astoria and beyond to join us for our annual Chanukah Party.
 With deicious treats (including gelt and latkes), a play performed by our MASKIT students, and lot of games and activities, it's an exciting afternoon for the whole family.